 Lion tracks COVID-19 guidance and rulemakings on a state-by-state basis here.

-In a summary of the rulemaking-in-progress, OSHA made note of industries where controls to protect workers from infectious disease were most needed: Healthcare, emergency response, jails and prisons, homeless shelters, drug treatment programs, laboratories, coroners’ offices, pathologists, medical examiners, and mortuaries.
+In a summary of the rulemaking-in-progress, OSHA made note of industries where controls to protect workers from infectious disease, including healthcare, emergency response, jails and prisons, homeless shelters, drug treatment programs, laboratories, coroners’ offices, pathologists, medical examiners, and mortuaries.

 While a Notice of Proposed Rulemaking was tentatively scheduled for October 2017, a proposal never materialized.
 The rulemaking was left off subsequent regulatory agendas.

 In Fall 2016, OSHA described the nascent infectious diseases standard as follows:

 “OSHA is developing a standard to ensure that employers establish a comprehensive infection control program and control measures to protect employees from infectious disease exposures to pathogens that can cause significant disease. “

 Given that COVID-19 is an infectious disease like SARS or influenza, OSHA very well re-animate this dormant rulemaking effort to inform the new Standard, if the agency decides one is needed.

 Existing OSHA GuidanceWhile OSHA has not issued new regulations concerning COVID-19, and may not ever do so, the agency has released extensive guidance for employers since the public health emergency started.
 OSHA has issued general guidance for all employers, as well as more specific recommendations for dozens of workplace types, including: